LandonTClipp/LandonTClipp.github.io/docs/programming/computer-science.md

 Not necessarily a computer science topic, but it describes a scenario where a consumer of some resource (whether it be a queue, or a proxy, etc) cannot consume faster than things are pushing to this resource.
 This situation will eventually cause the resource to become overloaded as it queues the requests in-memory (or disk) for the consumer.

+Strategies to mitigate backpressure:

+1. Vertical scaling (just make your queue bigger lulz)
+2. Increase consumer throughput.
+This could happen by vertically scaling the consumer if resources are a constraint, or by adding more consumers (horizontal scaling).
+3. Drop some sample of incoming requests.
+Eventually, this will happen anyway as your resource begins to time out, so maybe it's better for you to have explicit control on what gets dropped.
+4. Throttle incoming requests.

 Data Locality
 --------------